 The Woman of Healing spoke.
 She told me of how the presence of this parasitic larval entity had affected me.
 She told of how it had been sucking upon my life force and would primarily derive that force from the food I would eat.
 As I was getting only a pittance of vital force from the food I was eating, she described how I was, in essence, being vitality-starved.

 The waves of Ayahuasca’s light coursing through me began to subside.
-Pulsing non-sexual full body cosmic orgasmic shudders gave way to gentle trills rippling through my body.
+Pulsing non-sexual full-body cosmic orgasmic shudders gave way to gentle trills rippling through my body.
 I opened my eyes into the quiet velvety darkness of the maloca.
-My fellow sojourners began to rustle.
+My fellow journeyers began to rustle.
 We whispered greeting to each other.
 Giggles spontaneously broke out.
 Looking through the screening of the maloca’s sides, I could see the Moon, stars, shimmers of remaining Ayahuasca light beckoning me.
-I rose, went outside and greeted life with a deep sigh in gratitude of a journey well accomplished.
+I rose, went outside, and greeted life with a deep sigh in gratitude for a journey well accomplished.

 Return to Ayahuasca Activations